ConvertKit/convertkit-paid-memberships-pro/readme.txt

 == Installation ==

-1. Upload `cpmvertlot-paid-memberships-pro` to the `/wp-content/plugins/` directory
+1. Upload `convertkit-for-paid-memberships-pro` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the settings page by clicking on the link under the plugin's name
 4. Enter your ConvertKit API key, which you can find [here](https://app.convertkit.com/account/edit), and save the settings